alesscor/nodejs-therightway/README.md

 * First using raw messages and then using structured protocol such as "Line-Delimited JSON" (LDJ), sending objects with `JSON.stringify(...)`
 * First starting with naive server and client (the server ends with error if the client is ended although with telnet/putty client it wasn't a problem): message-boundary;
-* Then being more comprehensive with the different likely network events in client and server sides: messages in different `data` events
+* Then being more comprehensive with the different likely network events in client and server sides
-* Use of testing program with `setTimeout()` and `clearTimeout()`
+* Use of testing program with `setTimeout()` and `clearTimeout()` to simulate the need of buffering data inputs
+* Declaration and use of a **custom module** (LDJ buffering client module at `ldj.js`) to buffer incoming data into messages, in this specific case using `EventEmitter`